 Art is teaching the basic two-step and line dance lessons before Friday and Saturday night’s dance as well as the intermediate line dance workshops on Saturday afternoon.

 Bob Sweeney “da prez” or “Silent G” (ask him about that).
 Has been DJing for the since 2014 at our venues (Stomp, Dirty Water Saloon, Queer Country Social).
+He also has done some private gigs for friends and charities.
 He enjoys finding fun music that pulls from contemporary country, r&b, indie country and rock, pop music and a bit of Euro pop/swing as well.
 (Also ask Bob to dance – mostly because it’s me and I’m hoping to dance my ass off as well as play music).
 I’m not amazing like Jen and Ruth though.

-Bob will be DJing Friday Night, Dance Break, and Sunday “Sweet Tea” dances.
+Bob will be DJing Sunday “Sweet Tea” dances.